OneDrive/onedrive-api-docs/docs/controls/file-pickers/node/index.md

 ## Setup

-### Add Microsoft File Browser as a dependency
+### 1. Add Microsoft File Browser as a dependency

-You will need to add `@microsoft/file-browser` to your project as a dependency.
+In order to use the SDK, you will need to add `@microsoft/file-browser` to your project as a dependency.
 Using NPM, you can add the dependency by running the following command:

 ```shell
 $ npm i --save @microsoft/file-browser
 ```

-### Add SDK peer dependencies
+### 2. Add SDK peer dependencies

 The Microsoft File Browser SDK relies on several peer dependencies.
 The bundle requires its consumers to provide `react` and `react-dom`.
 If you are using TypeScript, the package also relies on typings for React and `office-ui-fabric-react`.
 The `office-ui-fabric-react` components themselves are included in the bundle.

-Below is an example `package.json` excerpt showing the dependency on `@microsoft/file-browser` with appropriate peer dependencies:
+Below is an example `package.json` excerpt showing the dependency on `@microsoft/file-browser` with appropriate peer dependencies that you should match in your project:

 ```json
 "dependencies": {